qradiolink/qradiolink/docs/README_MMDVM_operation.md

 ./MMDVMHost MMDVM3.ini
 </pre>

-* You can configure different networks or combination of talkgroups for each channel.
+* You can configure different networks, modes or combination of talkgroups for each channel.
 * The most important options in the MMDVM.ini files are located in the [Modem] section.
-You must enable TXInvert and RXInvert, and also adjust RXLevel to a value where the BER is minimal, generally between 1 and 70.
+You **must** enable TXInvert and RXInvert, and also adjust RXLevel to a value where the BER is minimal, generally between 1 and 70.
 TXLevel can be set to 100 in most cases everywhere.
+System Fusion optimum RXLevel is lower than DMR level.
+A value of 1 can work best in most cases.
 ----